3D Classics

-Nintendo 3D Classics is a first-party series of NES/Famicom and arcade games updated for the Nintendo 3DS, with added stereoscopic 3D functionality and updated features while retaining their original art style and graphics.
+is a series of emulated classic video games developed by Arika and published by Nintendo for the Nintendo 3DS.
+They have been enhanced with stereoscopic 3D functionality and additional features while largely retaining their original art style and graphics.

 Development

-The series was developed by Arika and published by Nintendo.
-These releases were directed by Takao Nakano from the Special-Planning & Development Department of Nintendo.
-Development on this set of games began in 2009, starting with Namco Bandai Games' Xevious.
-They underestimated the amount of work required to add stereoscopic 3D to a 2D game, requiring much more work than a simple port.
+The 3D Classics releases were directed by Takao Nakano, a member of Nintendo's Special-Planning & Development Department.
+Development on the lineup began in 2009, starting with Namco Bandai Games' Xevious.
+The development team underestimated the amount of work required to add stereoscopic 3D to a 2D game, requiring much more work than a simple port.
 Arika attempted a 3D Classics version of the NES/Famicom game Tennis because the background had perspective, but found it looked unimpressive in 3D while requiring re-coding collision detection almost from scratch.